Yayayaninis/ps6-correction-td1-td2-v2/back-end/README.md

 During the development process, you should use `npm run dev` to have livereload each time you modify a file in `app` folder.

+## Run the end to end tests

+Before running the tests, you need to run your front-end and back-end:

+1) Run your back-end: `npm run start:e2e`
+2) Run your front-end: `npm run start`
+3) Run the tests:  `npm run test:e2e`

 ## Run the linter

 ```